 The majority of this funding is Federal grant monies for arterial street projects.
-Fluctuations from year-to-year for this source of revenue can be directly related to project activity since the majority of this revenue is received on a reimbursement basis.
-The reduced revenues reflected in the graphic between 2020 and 2022 is primarily due to the anticipated reduction in grant revenues in the street funds.
+Year-to-year fluctuations in this revenue source are generally related to project activity since the majority of this revenue is received on a reimbursement basis.
+The reduction in revenues between 2020 and 2022, as reflected in the graphic above is primarily due to lower anticipated grant revenues in the street funds.
 A total of \$3.5 million is budgeted for intergovernmental revenues in 2021, with \$650,000 of that being a Federal grant for the Auburn Way South Street Improvement project (Hemlock Street SE to Poplar Street SE) and \$500,000 in State grant monies for the 2nd Street SE Preservation project.
-Of the \$1.8 million budgeted for intergovernmental revenues in 2022, \$450,000 of that is budgeted as a Federal grant for the Riverwalk Drive SE Non-Motorized Improvement project.
+Of the \$1.8 million budgeted for intergovernmental revenues in 2022, \$450,000 is budgeted as a Federal grant for the Riverwalk Drive SE Non-Motorized Improvement project.

-Another revenue source in the intergovernmental category within the special revenue funds is the Motor Vehicle Fuel Tax (MVFT).
+Another revenue source in this category within the special revenue funds is the Motor Vehicle Fuel Tax (MVFT).
 The City receives approximately \$1.6 million annually in MVFT monies.
-Of this, \$530,000 is deposited into the Arterial Street Fund and \$7,000 into the Recreation Trails Fund, with the remainder deposited into the General Fund.
-In 2015, the State Legislature passed the 15-year transportation package which includes additional monies to cities to fund transportation projects.
-The 2021-2022 budget projects an additional \$90,000 annually in revenues to the Arterial Street Fund for the multimodal transportation revenues.
+Of this, \$530,000 is allocated to the Arterial Street Fund and \$7,000 to the Recreation Trails Fund, with the remainder deposited into the General Fund.
+In 2015, the State Legislature passed a 15-year transportation package that includes additional monies to cities to fund transportation projects.
+The 2021-2022 budget projects an additional \$90,000 annually in revenues to the Arterial Street Fund for multimodal transportation revenues.